PasqualeMainolfi/cspm/README.md

 **cspm** is a modern, fast, and deterministic package manager for the [Csound](https://csound.com/), written in Rust.

 It brings modern dependency management (similar to `cargo` or `npm`) to the Csound ecosystem.
-With `cspm`, you can easily initialize projects, manage third-party modules (UDOs), ensure reproducible builds via lockfiles, and publish your own DSP tools to the community.
+With `cspm`, you can easily initialize projects, manage third-party modules (UDOs), share and download modules from the community, and create fully reproducible projects through manifests and lockfiles.
+This ensures that the exact same module versions are used across different systems and environments.

 ---